saubhagya-patel/Login-System/readme.md

 - Navigate to the signup page (`/user/signup`) to create a new account.
 - Once signed up, you can log in using your credentials on the login page (`/user/login`).
-- After logging in, you can access account management functionalities such as updating your information or resetting your password.

 ## Contributing